gbu-portugal/gbuportugal/content/home/projects.md

 date = 2016-04-20T00:00:00

 title = "Eventos"
-subtitle = "O GBU irl."
+subtitle = "O GBU em carne e osso."

 # Order that this section will appear in.
 weight = 50